Hitsuono/Topophilic/content/blog/tfa_intro/tfa_intro.md

 Interestingly, the same can't be said for sets of functions with the $L^p$ metrics: indeed, different $p$ give us completely different topologies.
 This was actually one of the main sources for defining abstract topological spaces in the earlier 20th century, as many theorems were valid for some $L^p$ distances, and some not for others.
 This led to the consolidation of **functional analysis**, which is linear algebra applied to the different (infinite dimensional) vector spaces of functions-- an area that later on lead to fundamental advances in quantum mechanics, statistics, topology itself and many other applications.

-Beware: **from now on we'll not describe explicitely most of the homeomorphisms we mention!**
+Beware: **from now on we'll not describe explicitly most of the homeomorphisms we mention!**

 Proving that spaces satisfying certain properties are homeomorphic is, in general, hard.
 However, it may be even harder to prove the opposite: that two spaces *aren't* homeomorphic.
 Proving the latter is one of the main tasks of topology.
 Here are some non-homeomorphic spaces and indicatives of thereof: